theodorecharles/photography-website/README.md

 The wizard will guide you through:
 - Site name and branding
-- Admin account creation (password or Google OAuth)
+- Admin account creation (password-based - no OAuth required)
 - Color customization
-- Optional Google OAuth setup
+- Optional Google OAuth setup (if you want OAuth login)
 - Automatic database and directory creation

 ---